Sorcery 101: Characters

-Main cast

 Danny Gunn

-Danny Gunn is the main character of the comic.
-He was born the prince of Terra, but Danny gave up his royal heritage after forming a blood bond with Seth.
-Though the comic begins several years afterward, Danny looks younger than 35 years old, because the blood bond has also stopped his aging.
-Throughout the comic, it has been revealed that he is easily distracted by members of the opposite sex and that he is a chain smoker.
-Some time before the comic began he moved in with his friends, Brad and Ally Wolfe, in order to help babysit their rambunctious and preternaturally strong 5-year-old werewolf daughter named Rebecca.
+Danny Gunn is the main character of Sorcery 101.
+Born the prince of Terra, Danny gives up his royal heritage after forming a blood bond with Seth.
+Though the webcomic begins several years afterward, Danny looks younger than 35 years old, because the blood bond has also stopped his aging.
+Throughout the webcomic, he is shown to be a chain smoker and easily distracted by women.
+Some time before the story begins, he moved in with his friends, Brad and Ally Wolfe, in order to help babysit their rambunctious and preternaturally strong 5-year-old werewolf daughter Rebecca.

 Danny has an ex-wife and a seven-year-old daughter named Natalie, both of whom have appeared in the story so far.
-Danny is currently a teacher at a private all-boys high school wherein Jeff and Connor were in his class.
-He is currently teaching Con Law, with Connor and Ramon, a kid who he has accidentally slighted in the past.
+Danny is teaching Con Law at a private all-boys high school wherein Jeff and Connor were in his class.
 Danny is taught sorcery by the vampire Pat Warren.
-Thus far Danny has been seen casting healing spells and learning fire spells in the comic, although according to Pat he also knows some powerful light spells.
+Danny casts healing and fire spells in the webcomic, although according to Pat he also knows some powerful light spells.

 Brad Wolfe

-Brad Wolfe is a werewolf who has been friends with Danny for a long time.
-Thus far Brad has been shy and non-confrontational.
-The only time he has shown any violent behavior was when Ally was injured during the story arc "Wild Things."

-It was mentioned that being a werewolf gives Brad increased strength even while in human form.
-Brad also sports other wolf-like characteristics throughout Sorcery 101 while in human form, such as being colorblind.
+Brad Wolfe is a werewolf and long-time friend of Danny.
+Brad is presented as shy and non-confrontational. the only time he has shown any violent behavior was when Ally was injured during the story arc "Wild Things."
+Brad sports wolf-like characteristics throughout Sorcery 101 while in human form, such as increased strength and being colorblind.
 Like Danny, Brad looks younger than he really is.
-Brad is also a big Star Wars fan.
-He made several references to the movie throughout the comic series.

 Pat Warren

 Pat Warren is a vampire who teaches Danny sorcery.
-Pat used to be an air mage.
+Pat used to be an "air mage".
 He learned sorcery after he was turned into a vampire, because his mage powers have faded since then.
 He has a hatred for inhuman creatures, and being one himself he has a very hostile disposition.
-Pat has also disliked Brad since they first met during the "Introduction" story arc.
-Despite his dislike of werewolves and because of some trickery by Seth, Pat currently has a claim on Jeff, therefore protecting him from capture by other vampires.
-Later in the comic, it is revealed that Pat is Ally's great-grandfather.
+Pat also dislikes Brad since they first met during the "Introduction" story arc.
+Despite his dislike of werewolves and because of some trickery by Seth, Pat is protecting Jeff from capture by other vampires.
+Later in the webcomic, it is revealed that Pat is Ally's great-grandfather.